 - Adequate visual and auditory acuity to allow neuropsychological testing

-- Mental Age of 4 years or greater (based upon the Kaufman Brief Intelligence Test, Second Edition)
+- Mental Age of 4 years or greater (based upon the Kaufman Brief Intelligence Test, Second Edition, or based upon medical records)

-- IQ greater than 40 (based upon the Kaufman Brief Intelligence Test, Second Edition)
+- IQ equal to or greater than 40 (based upon the Kaufman Brief Intelligence Test, Second Edition)

 - .
 Must speak English or Spanish fluently